 How do we work out who should fund or provide your supports?

-All supports we fund must meet all the NDIS funding criteria.
+Supports we fund must meet the reasonable and necessary criteria.

 • by other general systems of service delivery or support services, such as a workers compensation scheme